takebri/takebri/README.md

-- 👋 Hi, I’m @takebri
+### Hello, It's Brian 👋

-- 👀 I’m interested in analytics engineering and cloud computing.
+Data analyst specializing in SQL, Python, and business intelligence.
+I turn data into actionable insights.

-- 🌱 I’m currently learning how to build efficient pipelines using Python/SQL and cloud architecture using Bigquery/Redshift.
+- 👀 I'm interested in healthcare analytics, analytics engineering, and performance optimization
-- 💞️ I’m looking to collaborate on data analytics.
+- 🌱 I'm currently learning performance optimization strategies for dbt data models
-- 📫 How to reach me takebri@gmail.com
+- 📫 How to reach me: www.linkedin.com/in/briantakeda

 <!---
 takebri/takebri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.